-APPEAL 4.6
+4.6 APPEAL

-If the delinquent student is aggrieved by the imposition of any of the aforementioned penalties, he/ she may appeal to the Director.
+If the delinquent student is aggrieved by the imposition of any of the aforementioned penalties, he/she may appeal to the Director.
 The Director may decide on one of the following:

-- ing to the gravity of the proved misconduct, or - (b) Refer the case back to the committee for reconsideration.
+- (a) Accept the recommendation of the committee and impose the punishment as suggested by the Committee or modify and impose any of the punishments as stipulated in the Code corresponding to the gravity of the proved misconduct, or - (b) Refer the case back to the committee for reconsideration.